DigitexOfficial/digitex-rest-python/docsrc/get_started.rst

 **IMPORTANT NOTES!**

     - All of the data which is expected to be float or decimal are passed as strings in the API.
 Data is converted into Decimal format on the client level
-    - All timestamps are in nanoseconds UTC
+    - All timestamps are in microseconds UTC

 Enums, such as order types, status etc can be found in Exchange Meta Data group of endpoints in the API or in the `Get Exchange Info <public.html#dgtx.public.PublicApiClient.get_exchange_info>`_ method of this client